 Anthony Basheer is a photographer with a considered, quiet and nostalgic sensibility.
-He was born in Adelaide in 1969 and currently resides in Sydney, Australia.
+He was born in Adelaide in 1969, Australia.

 He holds an Advanced Diploma in Photography, Photography Studies College (Melbourne, May 2015).

 His images focus on the built environment, interiors and landscape and are generally devoid of people yet having a strong human presence associated to them.
 One can explore the play of light and complexities of colour and texture in the stillness.
 Sometimes he may challenge the viewer by introducing a hint of tension popping through a somewhat perfect facade.

 Anthony has a distinctive style emerging with a strong sense of design and great attention to detail; he is sensitive to his subject matter with a sound understanding of texture, shape and form.

 Having come to photography later in life he has an accelerated understanding of the craft of photography and appreciates the time and dedication that is involved in creating beautiful images.
 His use of light and dedication to colour shine through even the most banal of subject matter.